DudeNation/dudenation.github.io/_posts/2025-06-22-sorcery-htb-season8.md

 ![login-oauth-key](/assets/img/sorcery-htb-season8/sorcery-htb-season8_login_oauth_key.png)

-Found this one in `https://git.sorcery.htb/login/oauth/keys` but did not know what to do with it.
+Found this one in `https://git.sorcery.htb/login/oauth/keys` but did not know what to do with it. <br>
 &rarr; Back to source code discovery.

 Got some interesting stuffs.